Building a Culture of Strength

 About Our Workshops

 Terms & Conditions

-Registrations cancelled seven or more days prior to the event are refundable, minus a administrative fee.
+Registrations cancelled seven or more days prior to the workshop/live stream are refundable, minus a $50.00 administrative fee.
 Alternatively, you may receive a credit to attend a future training.
 Cancellations less than seven days prior to the workshop are non-refundable.
-If at any time you are unable to attend the event, you are welcome to transfer your registration to another individual at no extra cost.
-In this case, please notify ACHIEVE of the name of the alternate person.
+If at any time you are unable to take part in the event, you are welcome to transfer your registration to another individual at no extra cost.
+In this case, please notify achievecentre of the name of the alternate person.

-We reserve the right to cancel events due to unforeseen circumstances or under-enrolment.
+We reserve the right to cancel an event due to unforeseen circumstances or under-enrolment.
 Liability is limited to a refund of workshop/live-stream fees only.
 Please make travel arrangements with this in mind.

 You Will Receive

 A spiral bound training manual and workshop certificate, as well as morning and afternoon refreshments.
 Participants are on their own for lunch from noon until 1:00 p.m., unless otherwise stated.
 For live-stream participants, you will receive a pdf copy of the manual.